 Titanium drill bits are HSS bits that have been coated with titanium nitride (TiN) using a process similar to electroplating.
 TiN is a ceramic material that increases the surface hardness of the bit and provides a thermal barrier by reducing friction.
-This results in increased production rates, corrosion resistance, and 3 to 6 times longer tool life.
+This results in increased production rates, corrosion resistance, and a 3 to 6 times longer tool life.
 Titanium bits are suitable for drilling iron, steel, aluminum, magnesium, and wood.

-Titanium bits are great for general purpose drilling in a production environment because they drill quickly.
+Titanium bits are great for general-purpose drilling in a production environment because they drill quickly.
 The TiN coating also helps chips flow thru the flutes which is helpful because some materials – like aluminum – adhere to bits more than others.
-However, once the tip is dulled, it won’t regain it’s cutting edge without being recoated in titanium nitride.
+However, once the tip is dulled, it won’t regain its cutting edge without being recoated in titanium nitride.
 It usually makes more sense to replace rather than recoat them.
 So even though they are harder than cobalt, their edge is only skin-deep.

-Cobalt Drill Bits
+Cobalt Drill Bits – Not a Coating

 High-speed steel is alloyed with 5-8% cobalt to create cobalt drill bits.
-They are better suited for drilling metal due to high resistance to the massive heat generated when drilling through highly abrasive and/or hard materials such as treated stainless steel, titanium, and cast iron.
-Unlike the TiN coating, cobalt is found throughout the entire material which makes it great for high production.
+These are the best drill bits for metal due to their high resistance to the massive heat generated when drilling through highly abrasive and/or hard materials such as treated stainless steel, titanium, and cast iron.
+Unlike the TiN coating, cobalt is found throughout the entire material which makes it great for high production work.

 Because of their durability and cost, most Pros don’t use cobalt drill bits for general purpose use.
 The extra hardness lets manufacturers make the flutes smaller as a percentage of the total thickness, increasing the strength of the bits.
 You can also sharpen them without losing cutting effectiveness.
 Cobalt bits cost more than TiN or Black Oxide bits, but many Pros find value in the toughness.

-Black Oxide Drill Bits
+Black Oxide Drill Bits – Basic and Inexpensive

 Black oxide bits last up to 50% longer than standard HSS bits.
 They offer superior durability and speed.
 Many pros find they get years of use from them and consider black oxide bits the best general-purpose drill bits you can buy.